sharique-tech1987/devops-qr-code/README.md

 * Building and running the project with docker
 * Deploy the app on minikube
 * Creating infrastructure using Terraform
-* Deploying the app on an EKS cluster (coming soon)
+* Deploying the app on an EKS cluster

 ### Running the api app
 * Setup S3 bucket api keys on aws